 1. Create an Expo project

-# Default to use Reagent / Re-frame lein new exponent your-project # Or Om Next lein new exponent your-project +om cd your-project && npm install
+# Default to use Reagent / Re-frame lein new expo your-project # Or Om Next lein new expo your-project +om cd your-project && yarn install

 (start-figwheel)in the connected REPL.